Robert Campbell (Australian politician, born 1769)

-Robert Campbell (1769–1846) was a merchant and politician in Sydney.
-He was a member of the first New South Wales Legislative Council.
+Robert Campbell (28 April 1769 – 15 April 1846) was an Scottish-born Australian merchant and politician who was a member of the first New South Wales Legislative Council.
 Campbell, a suburb of Canberra was named in his honour, as well as Campbell Island in the New Zealand Subantarctic Islands.

-Life and career
+Early life

-Campbell was born in Greenock, Inverclyde, Scotland and at the age of 27 moved to India to join his older brother John.
-In India, he and his brother were partners in Campbell Clark & Co., merchants of Calcutta, which in July 1799 became Campbell & Co. when the Clarkes gave up their interest in the firm.
+Campbell was born in Greenock, Inverclyde, Scotland on 28 April 1769, the son of John Campbell.

+When he was 27, he moved to India to join his older brother John.
+In India, he and his brother were partners in Campbell Clark & Co., merchants of Calcutta, which in July 1799 became Campbell & Co. after the Clarkes gave up their interest in the firm.

 In 1798, Robert Campbell, with a cargo from Calcutta, visited Sydney to develop a trading connexion there, and he also purchased some land at Dawes Point, near the western entrance of Sydney Cove.
 In February 1800, he returned to Sydney with another cargo to both settle in Sydney, and to establish a branch of Campbell & Co.
+In 1801, he married Sophia Palmer (1777–1833), sister of the commissary John Palmer.

+Career

-In 1801 he married Commissary John Palmer's sister Sophia Palmer (1777–1833).
-After settling in Sydney he built the private Campbell's wharf and warehouses on his land at Dawes Point, and developed a large business as a general merchant.
+After settling in Sydney, he built the private Campbell's wharf and warehouses on his land at Dawes Point, and developed a large business as a general merchant.

 In the early years, Campbell & Co.'s business dealings involved importing goods and spirits from Calcutta for sale in Sydney, but not all voyages were successful.
-For example, in 1802 the Campbell & Co. brig Fly, captained by John Black, and "laden with piece and other valuable goods" was lost at sea on its return voyage from Kolkata to Sydney.
+For example, in 1802, the Campbell & Co. brig Fly, captained by John Black, and "laden with piece and other valuable goods" was lost at sea on its return voyage from Kolkata to Sydney.
 Despite losses such as this, Campbell & Co. was heavily involved in the Australian trade, having £50,000 worth of goods in its Sydney warehouses in 1804.
 As part of its import business, the firm also fulfilled government contracts for supplies from India, mainly livestock for the Sydney and Derwent settlements, which Governor Philip Gidley King calculated had brought Campbell's firm £16,000 from the government alone between 1800 and 1804.

 Campbell was the full or part owner of eight whaling/sealing vessels that made 17 voyages for him between 1805 and 1833.

-In 1805 and 1806, Campbell and his family travelled to England.
-During this time his brother-in-law John Palmer acted as his agent.

-After the arrival of Governor William Bligh in August 1806, Campbell's high character led to him being appointed treasurer to the public funds, naval officer and collector of taxes.
-There being no bank at Sydney in 1807, the gaol and orphan funds were deposited with Campbell & Co. on its undertaking to pay interest at five per cent.